code64Zmafi0/QuerySeek/README.md

 ## Optimizations

 - If your entity cannot be found if the hierarchy parent is not found, be sure to set the IIndexedEntity.GetContainer method to improve performance.
-- If you using overrides OnLinkedEntityMatched or OnEntityProcessed use a static AdditionalRule intances for smaller memory
+- If you using AdditionalRule use a static intances for smaller memory